Custom Residential, Sustainable Practice

 Mechanical Systems

 Problem: It's not uncommon that your old home has a very inefficient mechanical system burning a lot of energy and costing a lot to operate.
 Often times, if you switch out your system, you can save money on operational cost and run at a much higher efficiency.
-If your furnace is over 20 years old, like a lot of homes around the Seattle area, your system is most likely only 78% efficient or less.
+If your furnace is over 20 years old, like a lot of homes around the Seattle area, your system is most likely only 78% efficient or less — much less for systems over 40 years old.
 Current furnaces and heating systems you can incorporate into your home are easily 95% efficient and higher.
 They also have much lower operating cost as they use very little energy.

-Solutions: We currently like to use ductless mini-splits like this one.
+Solutions: We currently like to use ductless mini-split heat pumps like this one.

 We use this in main rooms, like living rooms and larger spaces.
 We then use radiant electrical ceiling panels in places like bedrooms and other small rooms, like offices and bathrooms.
 I like these guys, Mighty Energy Solutions, a lot.